 - All raw colostrum supplied to Sovereign Laboratories is tested to confirm that it is from the first milking and free of antibiotic residues and synthetic hormones.

 - The dairies supplying colostrum to Sovereign Laboratories are located across the United States with the majority located in the Southwest where the temperate climate allows for year-round calving.
-This is important not only because we can collect fresh colostrum year-round, but more significantly, because circulating pathogens vary throughout the year, and maintaining current and relevant colostral antibodies helps protect humans from current viral and bacterial strains.

 - Sovereign Laboratories’ entire line of colostrum products are manufactured in the most technologically-advanced facility in the world, which is the only plant entirely dedicated to the manufacture of colostrum for human consumption.